 Old Fort has several attractions, including Andrews Geyser and the Arrowhead Monument.
 The granite arrowhead was built as a symbol of peace between the two Native American tribes; the Cherokee and Catawba.
 At the dedication ceremony in 1930, thousands of on-lookers gathered at town square to see the 14 ft. rose granite arrowhead sitting atop a natural stone base.
 The Arrowhead serves as the focal point for the town, which is traversed by United States Highway 70 and Interstate 40.
 Additionally, residents of Old Fort are reconstructing Davidson Fort, the Revolutionary War fort that gave Old Fort its current name, it was first known as Catawba Vale.
 Catawba Falls, the largest waterfall in McDowell County and the headwaters of the Catawba River, is located just outside the town limits.
 In 2009, a partnership between the N.C.
 DOT, the local county and town governments with assistance from the U.S.F.S. and the local trails association, a portion of Old Highway 70 reopened to bicycle and foot traffic.
 Point Lookout Trail is a popular paved trail ascending almost 1,000 feet through the Swannanoa Gap in just under 4 miles.
 Point Lookout was once a popular tourist stop for travelers driving west to Asheville and the Smokey Mountains.

 Lodging information, directions to these attractions and an event calendar are available at https://www.visitoldfort.com.

-Excerpt about Christian military schools near Old Fort, North Carolina, used with permission from Wikipedia.
+Excerpt about military schools for boys near Old Fort, North Carolina, used with permission from Wikipedia.